tulip-control/gr1c/doc/start_dev.md

 Test coverage can be measured by [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html), which is distributed with [GCC](https://gcc.gnu.org).
 To use it, add `-fprofile-arcs -ftest-coverage` to CFLAGS and `-lgcov` to LDFLAGS in the root Makefile and tests/Makefile.
+Examples of how to do so are in the comments of these Makefiles.
+Then, `make check` to run all tests.
+(Consider doing `make clean && make all` before to ensure that all built files are up-to-date.)
+The coverage report for a source file can be obtained from `gcov` by calling it with the file name.
+E.g.,

+    gcov automaton.c

+will produce automaton.c.gcov, which describes coverage of src/automaton.c.

 Making releases